POLLOCK-KRASNER HOUSE

 • 830 Springs-Fireplace Road, East Hampton, NY 11937-1512

-Jackson Pollock (1912-1956) was an American painter and a major figure in the Abstract Expressionist movement.
-In 1945, Pollock married fellow Abstract Expressionist artist Lee Krasner (1908-1984), who became an important influence on his career.
-Despite their mutual influence on each other, their relationship and Pollock’s success would somewhat overshadow her career.
+Jackson Pollock was born in 1912 in Cody, Wyoming and became a major figure in the Abstract Expressionist movement.
+In 1945, Pollock married fellow Abstract Expressionist artist Lee Krasner, born in 1908 in Brooklyn to Russian-Jewish immigrant parents.
+Krasner was already an established artist in her own right, having studied with Hans Hofmann.
+Despite their mutual influence, Pollock's explosive success would somewhat overshadow her career during his lifetime.